Erin woke up. Generally, this was an ordeal. Today, however, it was fairly easy. Because the real ordeal would come later.

 Now, that was a thought.
 She wasn’t sure if that was a good thought, but it was the only option she had available.
 The city.
 Erin went to the window.
 Relc had shown her where it was…

 Erin stared at the small buildings in the distance.
 It looked far.
 But then, everything looked far around here.
 And the city would have things.
 Like food.
 And clothing.
 And toothbrushes.
-Still, Erin didn’t want to go.
+And plates and things for her guests?
+It looked a lot farther than twenty minutes away, though.
+Erin imagined the journey wasn’t without risks, but if Relc and Klbkch did it…she weighed her options.

 “It’s far.
 But I have to go.
 Maybe?
 Yes…no. No?
 Yes.
 I need food.
 And I need to feed my guests.
 It’s my duty as an innkeeper.”